Jamie Adamson: Early career

 Born in Bishop Auckland, Adamson was a member of the Newcastle Falcons academy as a teenager, but injury problems meant he was never signed professionally.
-He attended Durham University and represented the side in the BUCS Super Rugby competition.
+He attended Durham University to study a Bachelors degree in Economics and went on to complete a Masters in Finance, whilst representing the university in the BUCS Super Rugby competition.
 In 2022, Adamson was awarded a full palatinate for his rugby activities.

 Professional career

 Adamson first professional appearances were for the England Sevens side making his debut in 2019 in Łódź.
 Adamson would then sign full-time for the Sevens team in 2021, following the competitions resumption following the COVID-19 pandemic and the 2020 Olympics, representing the side in 7 tournaments.
 He was then named in the side for both the 2022 Commonwealth Games and 2022 Rugby World Cup Sevens.
 He made three further Sevens appearances in 2023 and 2024 for the rebranded Great Britain Sevens side, before returning to the 15-aside game with Easts where his performances helped the side to their first Shute Shield success in 55 years.
-He was then named in the squad for the 2025 Super Rugby Pacific season in January 2025.
+He was then named in the squad for the 2025 Super Rugby Pacific season in January 2025 where he went on to make 11 appearances and re-sign for the 2026 season.

-In 2024 he coached the 16D rugby team at Newington College.